onurcangnc/ctf_writeups/TryHackMe/Lianyu/Lianyu.md

 vigilante
 ```

-Maybe, the `vigilante` or `!#th3h00d` is the user:pass combination.
-Vigilante was more likely a username ,so I initially tried it on `FTP server`.
+I suspected that `vigilante` might be the username and `!#th3h00d` the password.
+I tried this combination on the `FTP server`.

 GOTCHA ! ! !
 ![[TryHackMe/Lianyu/images/15.png]]

-After I logged in successfully, interacting with `FTP` was crucial for file download process.
+Once logged in, interacting with `FTP` was crucial for downloading files.

-To list `directories`, `files`:
+To list directories and files, use:

 ```
 ls -al